HIPAA-focused IT & Security BAA Available

 Scenario 1

-Azure backup and recovery for the Microsoft-first practice
+Backup and recovery for the Microsoft-first practice

 Backup design for servers, databases, shared storage, and operational data